-Past Winners

-2019 winners

-To be announced on November 12, 2019

-2018 winners

-Cicero, IL Eatonville, FL Klamath County, OR San Antonio, TX

-2017 winners

-Algoma, WI Allen County, KS Chelsea, MA Garrett County, MD Richmond, VA San Pablo, CA Seneca Nation of Indians (NY) Vicksburg, MS

-2016 winners

-24:1 Community, MO Columbia Gorge Region, OR/WA Louisville, KY Manchester, NH Miami-Dade County, FL Santa Monica, CA Shoalwater Bay Indian Tribe (WA)

-2015 winners

-Bridgeport, CT Bronx, NY Everett, MA Kansas City, MO Lawrence, MA Menominee Nation (WI) Spartanburg County, SC Waaswaaganing Anishinaabeg (Lac du Flambeau Tribe) (WI)

-2014 winners

-Brownsville, TX Buncombe County, NC Durham County, NC Spokane County, WA Taos Pueblo (NM) Williamson, WV

-2013 winners

-Cambridge, MA Fall River, MA Manistique, MI Minneapolis, MN New Orleans, LA Santa Cruz County, CA

-The Robert Wood Johnson Foundation Culture of Health Prize The RWJF Culture of Health Prize honors and elevates U.S. communities working at the forefront of advancing health, opportunity, and equity for all.
-A Culture of Health recognizes that where we live-such as our access to affordable homes, quality schools, good jobs, and reliable transportation-affects how long and how well we live.
+2019 winners Broward County, FL Gonzales, CA Greenville County, SC Lake County, CO Sitka, AK 2018 winners Cicero, IL Eatonville, FL Klamath County, OR San Antonio, TX 2017 winners Algoma, WI Allen County, KS Chelsea, MA Garrett County, MD Richmond, VA San Pablo, CA Seneca Nation of Indians (NY) Vicksburg, MS 2016 winners 24:1 Community, MO Columbia Gorge Region, OR/WA Louisville, KY Manchester, NH Miami-Dade County, FL Santa Monica, CA Shoalwater Bay Indian Tribe (WA) 2015 winners Bridgeport, CT Bronx, NY Everett, MA Kansas City, MO Lawrence, MA Menominee Nation (WI) Spartanburg County, SC Waaswaaganing Anishinaabeg (Lac du Flambeau Tribe) (WI) 2014 winners Brownsville, TX Buncombe County, NC Durham County, NC Spokane County, WA Taos Pueblo (NM) Williamson, WV 2013 winners Cambridge, MA Fall River, MA Manistique, MI Minneapolis, MN New Orleans, LA Santa Cruz County, CA The Robert Wood Johnson Foundation Culture of Health Prize The RWJF Culture of Health Prize honors and elevates U.S. communities working at the forefront of advancing health, opportunity, and equity for all.
+A Culture of Health recognizes that where we live - such as our access to affordable homes, quality schools, good jobs, and reliable transportation - affects how long and how well we live.
 People in communities throughout the country are working together in new ways so that everyone can live their healthiest life possible, regardless of who they are or how much money they make.
-A Culture of Health is happening in diverse places-in cities, counties, tribes, regions and rural towns-facing a myriad of environmental, economic, and social challenges.
-Though each place's journey looks different, they all show us what a Culture of Health can look like.
-The RWJF Culture of Health Prize (the Prize) elevates the compelling stories of community members who are working together to transform neighborhoods, schools, businesses, and more-so that the opportunity for better health flourishes for all.
-In this eighth round of the annual Prize competitive selection process, up to 10 winning communities will: - Receive a \$25,000 cash prize; - Receive customized communications materials about their community including videos, photos, and stories captured by journalists and other communications professionals; - Receive strategic communications guidance leading up to, during, and in follow-up to the Prize winner announcement to make the most of their Prize recognition; - Receive national and local promotion of their stories and successes to inspire others' efforts, including outreach to media, policymakers and networks of organizations; and - Interact with and learn from other national and local leaders working to build a Culture of Health, including past Prize winners through the Prize Alumni Network.
+The coronavirus pandemic, ongoing racial injustices, and growing inequity across the nation underscore the importance of community conditions and collective efforts for all residents to have a fair and just opportunity for health.
+A Culture of Health is happening in diverse places - in cities, counties, tribes, regions and rural towns - representing a myriad of environmental, economic, and social strengths and challenges.
+Though each place's journey looks different, communities' actions all show us what a Culture of Health can look like.
+The RWJF Culture of Health Prize (the Prize) elevates the compelling stories of places where residents are working together to transform education, jobs, transportation, housing, and more so better health flourishes for all.
+In this ninth round of the annual Prize competitive selection process, up to 10 winning communities will receive: - A \$25,000 prize. - Communications funds to help share their story.
+Communities will have the opportunity to determine the communications tools that will support their work best. - Strategic guidance and training from communications professionals.
+Communities will receive support and resources to aid in the national and local promotion of their stories and training to improve media skills. - National and local promotion.
+Stories will be shared to inspire others' efforts, such as outreach to media, policymakers, and networks of organizations. - Opportunities to expand networks.
+Winners will have opportunities to connect with other national and local leaders working to build a Culture of Health such as past Prize-winning communities.
 This Call for Applications seeks communities that exemplify the six Prize criteria (described on pages 6 and 7).
 These criteria illustrate what we believe are important aspects of what it takes for communities to build a Culture of Health.
 "We made a big commitment to the Prize competition because we're committed to this work.
 We want to be a part of the network.
 We want to learn and contribute.
 We're not in it for the glory, not for the money, but for the long haul." - Prize-winning community leader What Should Communities Know Before Applying?